microbean/microbean-loader/microbean-loader-api/README.md

 # Requirements

-microBean™ Loader requires a Java runtime of version 17 or higher.
+microBean™ Loader: API requires a Java runtime of version 17 or higher.

 # Installation